Adam-Randall/adam-randall.github.io/about/index.md

 For those that don't know me, my name is Adam and I am Software <br>Developer from little old Dunedin, New Zealand.<br><br>

-When first getting introduced to Software Developing, it was always my plan  to start up a Blog, to share my thoughts on what I have learn't, not only about Software Development, but all things interesting to me.
+When first getting introduced to Software Development, it was always my plan<br>  to start up a Blog.
+This was to share my thoughts on what I have learn't, not only <br> about Software Development, but also some interesting experiences I have encountered throughout my life.

+So please take a look around, read my posts and enjoy!

 <br><br>
-<a markdown="0" href="{{ site.url }}/resume" class="btn btn-success">Check Out My Résumé</a>
+<a markdown="0" href="{{ site.url }}/posts" class="btn btn-success">Check Out My Blog</a>

 </p>